AngleProtocol/angle-docs/guides/app-guides/agEUR/borrow.md

 Learn more about the mechanisms [here](/borrowing-module/vaults/README.md#leveraging-collateral-exposure).

 {% hint style="info" %}
-The borrowing page functionalities are the same whether you're coming it to it for agEUR or another stablecoin.
-In this guide, we specifically look at agEUR borrowing use cases, but anything that is true for agEUR holds for others.
+The borrowing page functionalities are the same whether you're coming it to it for EURA or another stablecoin.
+In this guide, we specifically look at EURA borrowing use cases, but anything that is true for EURA holds for others.
 {% endhint %}

 ## Add Collateral & Borrow

 To borrow an Angle stablecoin, you need to **deposit** collateral tokens into a **vault**.
 Different vaults accept different tokens which have their specific loan-to-value (LTV).
 This means that you are able to borrow up to a certain amount of stablecoins from the amount deposited.

-For example, wETH LTV at 84% on Optimism for agEUR means that if you deposit 1,000 € worth of wETH on Optimism, you can borrow up to 840 agEUR from this vault.
+For example, wETH LTV at 84% on Optimism for EURA means that if you deposit 1,000 € worth of wETH on Optimism, you can borrow up to 840 EURA from this vault.

 You can deposit any token you want in the app, and it will be swapped to the collateral token of the selected vault.
 You can also borrow a stablecoin in the same transaction that you deposit collateral to your vault.
 Once a vault is created, it is possible to deposit more collateral without borrowing more stablecoins, and the other way around.

-Here are the steps to follow to deposit collateral and borrow agTokens:
+Here are the steps to follow to deposit collateral and borrow stablecoins:

 1. Go to the `Borrow` section of the [app](https://app.angle.money/borrow) and choose the network on which you want to open your vault
 2. Select the type of vault to create, defined by the collateral and stablecoin token and click on borrow